justincfeng/cereal.jl/docs/src/locatorfuncs.md

 ### The `FHC21` method

-The `FHC21` method is a method developed by the authors, which shows slight improvement over the `CFM10` method.
+The `FHC21` method is a method developed by Feng, Hejda, and Carloni, which shows slight improvement over the `CFM10` method.

 The algorithm is conceptually simple for a spacelike hyperplane: